 The ability to take a flat design and show it in three dimensions is an asset on layouts with grades and multiple track levels.
 The ability to design in layers allows you to see potential construction problems before they happen.
 Some programs are so sophisticated, modelers simply choose to build and operate entirely in the “virtual” world.

 Layout design BC (before computers): There is nothing wrong with drawing a plan with your own hands.
 Just like a computer program, with practice, you can get very proficient at drawing track plans that not only look good but work well.

 - Start with a rough sketch.
 Some amazing layouts got their start on the back of a cocktail napkin or a school notebook.

 - Next, add some actual measurements to the plan.
-A ruler and compass are really all you need.
-Graph paper can be helpful in maintaining scale.
+A ruler and compass are all you need.
+Graph paper can help maintain scale.
 Track planning templates with standard sizes track pieces are also useful and available in every major scale.